 Bayonetta is an action game developed by PlatinumGames and directed by Hideki Kamiya whose previous titles include Devil May Cry, Viewtiful Joe, and Ōkami.
 Like Devil May Cry, the game focuses on “Stylish Action” with over-the-top moves which the developer hopes will break new ground in the genre.
-Bayonetta was released on January 5, 2010 in the US and it will be Platinum Games first release on the PlayStation 3 and the Xbox 360.
+Bayonetta was released on January 5, 2010 in the US and was Platinum Games's first release on the PlayStation 3 and the Xbox 360.

 Bayonetta is a third-person action adventure in the same vein as Devil May Cry with many apparent influences used within its gameplay design owing to the the fact that several of those that have worked on the title, including Hideki Kamiya, have also worked on the first DMC.
 It spans sixteen chapters along with the epilogue.
 The game is named after its chief protagonist, Bayonetta, who is looking to discover her lost memories some twenty years after awakening from a deep sleep of over five centuries.
 This is exacerbated by the Lumen Angels that seem to be intent on killing her.